Jimson St. Louis

-Jimson St. Louis (born December 2, 2002) is a United States Virgin Islands international soccer player who plays as a midfielder.
+Jimson St. Louis (born December 2, 2002) is a United States Virgin Islands international soccer player who plays as a midfielder for the Coastal Carolina Chanticleers and the United States Virgin Islands national team.

+Career

-Youth Career
+Youth

 As a youth, St. Louis played for Laraza FC of the U.S. Virgin Islands Premier League for nine years.
 In 2019 St. Louis traveled to Spain with three other USVI youth players to trial with the academies of seven professional clubs.

-College career
+College

-For the 2020 campaign, St. Louis committed to play college soccer for the Blackhawks of Southeastern Community College.